awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-custom-templates.md

 All custom templates begin and end with the `<crowd-form> </crowd-form>` elements\.
 Like standard HTML `<form>` elements, all of your form code should go between these elements\.

- For a Amazon Textract document analysis task, use the `<crowd-textract-analyze-document>` element\.
+For an Amazon Textract document analysis task, use the `<crowd-textract-analyze-document>` element\.
 It uses the following attributes:
 + `src` – Specifies the URL of the image file to be annotated\.
 + `initialValue` – Sets initial values for attributes found in the worker UI\.
 + `blockTypes` \(required\) – Determines the kind of analysis that the workers can do\.
 Only `KEY_VALUE_SET` is currently supported\.